 “The feeling of getting over that was amazing… I’ve never experienced something in my life that went so quickly from a source of anxiety to something really fun and positive… I just wanna keep building on that.”

 As well as the wait for the live show, it’s been seven years since Tiga’s last album Ciao!, but he’s assured us that his third LP will be out “at the beginning of next year” on Counter records, an offshoot of Ninja Tune, with collaborators including Hudson Mohawke, Matthew Dear, Clarion North of Footprintz.

-A few minutes before chatting to The Star he’d been interviewed by BBC Radio 1 to premiere his new track Don’t Break My Heart – a deep fizzling electro track co-produced by Footprintz.
+A few minutes before chatting to me he’d been interviewed by BBC Radio 1 to premiere his new track Don’t Break My Heart – a deep fizzling electro track co-produced by Footprintz.
 He says Don’t Break My Heart will appear on the new LP, which he describes as “a little bit of a departure, to me it sounds different it sounds like a little bit more… emotional maybe.
 I don’t like to try and describe it but I’m really happy with it.

 “There are a few songs that are definitely the best songs I’ve ever written… I mean I don’t know if they are immediate club tracks but there are a few that are sufficiently ridiculous so they might catch on.”